Logo Image for Writing Support

 In the example below you can see that there are four criteria, nine levels (not counting zero) and a varying number of descriptors for each level and criterion.

 This example is probably the most widely used rubric for assessing student writing in the world.
-It is the public version for the IELTS academic writing examination Task 2 and you can access a pdf version from the ielts.org website, from the British Council or from IELTSidp.
+It is the public version for the IELTS academic writing examination Task 2 and you can access an updated pdf version from the ielts.org website, from the British Council or from IELTSidp.
+It is provided here purely for illustration purposes.

 The main rationale for using a rubric is to ensure objectivity and to improve consistency of grading between examiners.
 Consistency can only be achieved through training and the use of models - example essays of a range of standards.
 Models are also useful for students.
 Where possible, students should be given the rubric along with their task description and also an example (model) of a high scoring essay.
 In this way students can better understand what they are aiming for and how they will be evaluated.